 - Potential expanded transit vehicle capacity: The extension of the layby curb on the north side of Fairfield Road west towards Burdett Avenue.
-Expanded capacity could also potentially support the introduction of RapidBus, since two of the transit system's proposed RapidBus routes (the West Shore RapidBus Line and Peninsula RapidBus Line) will require a terminus point in the downtown area. - Space provision for transit vehicle electric charging infrastructure: Could provide the opportunity to evolve the transit system to zero emission vehicles and also reduce noise of transit vehicles in the area. - Space provision for expanded transit passenger amenities: Including transit shelter, expanded waiting space and bus loading facilities on Fairfield Road integrated as part of the Penwill Green improvements. - Transit staff facilities within the building: Including a washroom and small breakroom with kitchenette for BC Transit drivers as part of project amenity contributions.
+Expanded capacity could also potentially support the introduction of RapidBus, since two of the transit system's proposed RapidBus routes (the West Shore RapidBus Line and Peninsula RapidBus Line) will require a terminus point in the downtown area. - Space provision for transit vehicle electric charging infrastructure: Which could help with the transit system's evolution to zero emission vehicles and also reduce noise of transit vehicles in the area. - Space provision for expanded transit passenger amenities: Including transit shelter, expanded waiting space and bus loading facilities on Fairfield Road integrated as part of the Penwill Green improvements.